General ULC Info

 An EUS form is also used for the purpose of acknowledging that the commodities, technology or software being exported to you will be exported from the United States in accordance with the International Traffic and Arms Regulations (ITAR) and/or Export Administration Regulations (EAR) and that diversion contrary to U.S. law is prohibited.

-Yes, per our General Terms and Agreements, all goods must be taken within 12 months from the date of acceptance of the purchase order.
+Yes, all goods must be taken within 12 months from the date of acceptance of the purchase order.
 This means that if you choose, ULC will stock the completed optics from your purchase order with us at our facility for up to 12 months.
 But, if you have not chosen to release those items by the 12 month date, ULC will automatically ship and invoice them to you.

 Shipping & Packaging